johnnyleung10/Bloom-Notetaking-App/README.md

 1. [Releases](https://git.uwaterloo.ca/a388shar/cs398-project/-/wikis/Releases)
 1. [Profiler](https://git.uwaterloo.ca/a388shar/cs398-project/-/wikis/Profiler)

+## Issues and Milestones
+We used [Issues](https://git.uwaterloo.ca/a388shar/cs398-project/-/issues) to track the work to be done (includes features and bug fixes, tagged accordingly).
+Milestones for Sprint 1 through 3 can be found [here](https://git.uwaterloo.ca/a388shar/cs398-project/-/milestones)

 ## Releases
 Here are the [apks](https://git.uwaterloo.ca/a388shar/cs398-project/-/wikis/Releases) from each sprint and the most recent update of the app.